denisecase/nw-diagnostics/README.md

-# python-diagnostics
+# nw-diagnostics

-Utility files to help debug Python installations and virtual environments
+> Utility files to help debug installations and virtual environments